deco-sites/www/docs/migration-guides/v1.x/en.md

 Now that the live.ts version has been upgraded, change the imports to point to the new `live.gen.ts` manifest instead of the old `fresh.gen.ts` manifest.

-Remove the old `fresh.gen.ts` from your repository.
+1. Remove the old `fresh.gen.ts` from your repository.
+2. Use the new `live.gen.ts` in your main.ts

 ```diff
 #!/usr/bin/env -S deno run -A --watch=static/